-This may include information found in places such websites, Companies House and information that has been published in articles/newspapers.
+This may include information found in places such as websites (club, district, action groups etc), Companies House and information that has been published in articles/newspapers.

 Like most websites, we use “cookies” to help us make our site, and the way you use it, better.
 We do not store any personal data in the cookies that we use.

 Cookies mean that a website will remember you.
 They’re small text files that sites transfer to your computer (or phone or tablet).
 They make interacting with a website faster and easier – for example by automatically filling your name and address in text fields.